TRiedling/adsy-python/README.md

 * Helpful tools for ipython notebooks (contains everything above)
   * Also contains a method to enable autoreload
   * A helper for automatic git bisect
+* tools to enhance the look of matplotlib charts (plotenhance.py)